Suffolk Safeguarding Partnership

 There are no changes to the statutory requirement for Local Authorities to have a Safeguarding Adult Board and all the current guidance about the accountabilities of the SAB in the Care Act guidance remain.
 There are opportunities for joint working across Children and Adult Services and to ‘Think Family’, these will be explored where the opportunity arises in Suffolk.

-These new arrangements will be published by 29 June and implemented by 29 September 2019.
+These new arrangements were published by 29 June and will take effect from 29 September 2019.